internetarchive/isodos/README.md

 ## The module

-Here is an example to use isodos-go as a package:
+Here is an example to use isodos-go as a module:
 ```go
 package main